-Apogee Enterprises,
+- Apogee Enterprises, Inc.

+Descriptions IICA Inc.

-· Beazer Homes USA, Inc.
+- · Beazer Homes USA, Inc.

+- VSE Corporation

-LLOYD E. JOHNSON Retired Global Managing Director, Finance and Internal Audit, Accenture Corporation
+LLOYD E. JOHNSON

+Retired Global Managing Director, Finance and Internal Audit, Accenture Corporation

 Mr. Johnson joined our Board in August 2021 and is a member of both the Audit Committee and the Governance and Compliance Committee.
 Mr. Johnson served as Global Managing Director, Finance and Internal Audit at Accenture Corporation from 2004 until his retirement in 2015, where he led the global management consulting company's audit organization and provided strategic leadership in finance, risk, compliance and governance.
 Prior to joining Accenture, Mr. Johnson served as Executive Director, M&A and General Auditor for Delphi Automotive PLC, a global automotive technology industry leader.
 He has also held senior financial leadership positions at Emerson Electric Corporation, Sara Lee Corporation and Shaw Food Services.
-In addition to his public company board service, Mr. Johnson also serves on the boards of AARP, where he is Second Vice Chair, and the National Association of Corporate Directors (NACD) Carolinas Chapter.
+In addition to his public company board service, Mr. Johnson also serves on the boards of AARP, where he is Board Chair, and as a Board of Trustee of the University of South Carolina Business Partnership Foundation.
 He was named one of the "Most Influential Black Corporate Directors" by Savoy in 2017 and has been listed as a "Director to Watch" in 2018 and 2020 by Directors & Boards.